Will Hayhurst: Notts County

 On 13 January 2015, Hayhurst signed for Notts County on an 18-month contract.
 Upon joining Notts County, Hayhurst stated joining the club could help him gain fitness, having appeared less in the first half of the season at Preston.

 Hayhurst made his Notts County debut four days later on 17 January 2015, in a 2–1 win over Crewe Alexandra.
 He appeared in the next six matches for the club.
 However, Hayhurst's playing time was reduced by finding himself placed on the substitute bench for the rest of the 2014–15 season.
 In a match against Barnsley on 14 April 2015, he came on as a late minute substitute and set up the equalising goal for Bálint Bajner, in a 1–1 draw.
 At the end of the 2014–15 season, Hayhurst went on to make twelve appearances in all competitions.

 Ahead of the 2015–16 season, Hayhurst was placed on a transfer list under the new management of Ricardo Moniz.
-However, he made no appearances for Notts County throughout the season, due to suffering an anterior cruciate ligament injury against Carlton Town in pre-season.
+However, he made no appearances for Notts County throughout the season, due to suffering an anterior cruciate ligament injury (ACL) against Carlton Town in pre-season.
 Hayhurst was released by the club at the end of 2015–16.

 Brief Retirement/Warrington

-Following his release by Notts County, Hayhurst continued to recover his anterior cruciate ligament injury.
+Following his release by Notts County, Hayhurst continued to recover his ACL.
 However, his failure of recovery resulting in him retirement from professional football at age twenty–three and work in the property business.
 This only proved to be temporary, as he returned to playing and joined both Southport and Warrington Town.
 His time at Warrington Town saw him became a first team regular for the side.

 Farsley Celtic

 It was announced on 24 May 2018 that Hayhurst signed for Farsley Celtic.

-Hayhurst quickly established himself in the starting eleven for Farsley Celtic and helped the club win the 2018–19’s Northern Premier League champions.
+Hayhurst quickly established himself in the starting eleven for Farsley Celtic and helped the club win the 2018–19's Northern Premier League champions.
 At the end of the 2018–19 season, it was announced on 18 May 2019 that Hayhurst signed a contract extension with the club.

 The first half of the 2019–20 season saw Hayhurst continuing to be in the first team, as well as, scoring goals regularly for Farsley Celtic.
 At the end of the 2019–20 season, which was suspended halfway through the season due to COVID-19 pandemic, Hayhurst signed a contract extension with the club.